The Legacy Process: Your Story Needs to be Told!

-We all know guys don’t talk about themselves right!?
+We know guys don’t like to talk about ourselves right!?
 Generally speaking we’re pretty tight-lipped about our lives, our accomplishments, the stuff that we’re really good at, our failures, pretty much everything that our loved ones would love to know about us.

-But the Legacy Process is different than that, but not much.
-It’s a process where I interview, primarily guys but the same process applies to ladies as well.
-In this process I gently draw out of them their stories, the hurts, the challenges, the triumphs that they’ve gone through in their lives – the stuff that they’ve either been reluctant to talk about or didn’t have a clue how to do it.
+That’s similar to the Legacy Process where I interview guys and gently draw their stories out; the hurts, the challenges, the triumphs that they’ve had in their lives – the stuff that they’ve either been reluctant to talk about or didn’t have a clue how to do it.

-This is the stuff we keep hidden inside for years, stuff that our families, our friends, wives, girlfriends, husbands, but especially our kids would love to know about.
+This is the kind of stuff we keep hidden inside, stuff that our families, our kids would love to know about.

 As my buddy Pete, a fellow pilot who inspired me to create this process said when I interviewed him, “Yeah, sadly we lost a lot of people in my family.
 I wish that I had talked to my father about our family before he died, about our family tree, our history.
 There was so much that died with him.
 That made me realize that my family story needs to be recorded and left behind.”

 Everybody has a story.
 And that story matters to our loved ones.
-Your story might just mean the world to your wife, your girlfriend, your kid who’s dying of loneliness inside to connect with you, maybe in this way by learning about you through your story.
+Your story might just mean the world to your wife, your girlfriend, or your kid who’s dying of loneliness inside to connect with you.

 Why the Legacy Process?

-I created this process for a few reasons but one of the main ones was because I was the kid in the old days who was told to “be seen and not heard.”
+I created this process for a few reasons but one of the main ones was because I was the kind of kid growing up in the old days who was supposed to “be seen and not heard.”

-Now that’s pretty tough on a young kid so I holed up inside for a lot of years and didn’t come out for a long time.
-But when I did I realized that I had a story to tell.
+That’s pretty tough on a young kid so I kept my pain inside for a lot of years.
+But when I did come out I realized that I had a hell of a story to tell.

-The people who love you want to know who you are, they want to know all about your life.
-You owe it to them because when you made the commitment to them, to live with them, to marry them, to have them as your kids, part of that commitment was to, whether you knew it or not, let them inside and get to know you so your lives would be richer as a result.
+The people who love you want to know about your life.
+You owe it to them because when you made the commitment to them, to live with them, to marry them, to have them as your kids, part of that commitment was to let them inside, whether you knew it or not.

 “Shining the light on ordinary heroes in our everyday adventures.”

-This process is very special and when we start bringing you to the surface, you’ll be surprised how special it is – maybe in a way you never realized but especially to the people who love you and care about you.
-And who knows, talking about yourself, maybe for the first time ever, may very well add a few years to your life in the process!
+You’d be surprised!
+This process is very special and when we start bringing you to the surface, you’ll be surprised how special you are, maybe in a way you never realized.

 “Never underestimate the power of your story to change lives…often yours and those closest to you.”